google/WebFundamentals/src/content/en/fundamentals/primers/shadowdom/index.markdown

 // document.createElement('input').attachShadow({mode: 'open'});
 {% endhighlight %}

-### Creating Shadow DOM for a custom element {#elements}
+### Creating shadow DOM for a custom element {#elements}

 Shadow DOM is particularly useful when creating [custom elements][ce_article].
-You can use it to compartmentalize a element's HTML, CSS, and JS, thus producing a "web component".
+Use shadow DOM to compartmentalize an element's HTML, CSS, and JS, thus producing a "web component".

 **Example** - a custom element **attaches shadow DOM to itself**, encapsulating its DOM/CSS: